lyft/flinkk8soperator/integ/README.md

 $ INTEGRATION=true IMAGE={operator image} go test
 ```

-Note that you will need to either build an image with tag flinkk8soperator:latest specify the operator image using the
+Note that you will need to either build an image with tag flinkk8soperator:latest or specify the operator image using the
 `IMAGE` environment

 ### Options